doombubbles/useful-utilities/README.md

   - Hotkeys for cycling through which tower you have selected
 - Cursor Size Hotkeys
     - Hotkeys for changing the Cursor Size
-- Paragon Sentry Targeting
-  - Gives the Green Paragon Sentry the same targeting options as Dartling Gunners
 - Keep Default Upgrade Sounds
     - For if you want to use the Firework Upgrade effect while maintaining your sanity
-- UI Transparency
-  - New slider within the acccesibility page that can make UI like the tower select menu partially transparent
-- Auto Trap Retarget
-  - Automatically retarget Larger Service Area Bloon Traps so they refresh at the start of each round

 ### Other Mod Features Fully Included